go-noisegate/noisegate/README.md

    $ hornet hint math.go:#176
    ```

-   `176` is the byte offset and it points to the `-` character at the line you changed.
+   `176` is the byte offset and points to the `-` character at the line 12.
 Usually your editor plugin calculates this offset.

 4. Run the tests again